the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 # leanpub-end-insert
   }
 ~~~~~~~~

-Check to make sure the `Dismiss` button is working again.
+Check to make sure the "Dismiss" button is working again.

 Note that nothing will stop the application from sending an API request on each search submit.
 Though there might be already a result, there is no check that prevents the request, so the cache functionality is not complete yet.
 It caches the results, but it doesn't make use of them.
 The last step is to prevent the API request when a result is available in the cache: